Pseudoarchaeology: Flood theories and the Great Sphinx

 For Egypt-related pseudoarchaeology, there are a variety of flood-related theories, many of which relate to the Biblical Genesis flood narrative or other flood theories.
 Scott Creighton claims that knowledge of a coming deluge (which he refers to as "Thoth's Flood") generated the idea of building pyramids as recovery vaults from which civilization could rebuild.
 Another fringe theory relating to this is the Sphinx water erosion hypothesis, which claims that the Great Sphinx of Giza's modern body appearance is caused by erosion due to flooding or rain.
 This theory, which has been perpetuated by Robert Schoch who claims the Sphinx was built between 5000 and 7000 BCE, has been criticized by Zahi Hawass and Mark Lehner as ignoring Old Kingdom societal evidence about the Sphinx and being flawed in citing specifics about a possible erosion.
 Currently Egyptologists tend to date the Sphinx sometime about 2500 B.C., approximately the reign of the pharaoh Khafre for whom the Sphinx is commonly attributed.

-The Mayas
+Mayas

 Many aspects of Maya civilization have inspired pseudoarchaeological speculation.
 In Mexico, this history can bring more people which in turn brings more money for the area, which the Maya peoples usually do not receive.
 Many examples of pseudoarcheology pertaining to Maya civilization can be found in literature, art, and movies.
 Many of them have to do with the 2012 phenomenon and the Maya calendar.
 These are often referred to as Mayanism, a collection of New Age beliefs about Mayas and Maya religion and/or spirituality.
 That said, Mayan culture has long been a subject of scientific archaeology.
 Archaeologists have uncovered evidence that has furthered our knowledge of the past.
 Some of these include stone carvings in Tikal that show the earliest stories of Sihyaj Chan Kʼawiil II and materials recovered from Chichen Itza.